$1.87 Billion in Sales Expected for Fortune Brands Home & Security, Inc. (NYSE:FBHS) This Quarter

-Equities analysts expect Fortune Brands Home & Security, Inc. (NYSE:FBHS) to report sales of $1.87 billion for the current quarter, according to Zacks.
-Four analysts have made estimates for Fortune Brands Home & Security’s earnings, with the highest sales estimate coming in at $1.91 billion and the lowest estimate coming in at $1.83 billion.
-Fortune Brands Home & Security reported sales of $1.77 billion during the same quarter last year, which would suggest a positive year-over-year growth rate of 5.6%.
-The firm is expected to issue its next earnings report on Thursday, May 5th.
+Wall Street analysts expect Fortune Brands Home & Security, Inc. (NYSE:FBHS) to announce $1.87 billion in sales for the current fiscal quarter, Zacks Investment Research reports.
+Four analysts have issued estimates for Fortune Brands Home & Security’s earnings.
+The lowest sales estimate is $1.83 billion and the highest is $1.91 billion.
+Fortune Brands Home & Security reported sales of $1.77 billion in the same quarter last year, which would suggest a positive year over year growth rate of 5.6%.
+The business is scheduled to issue its next earnings results on Thursday, May 5th.

-According to Zacks, analysts expect that Fortune Brands Home & Security will report full year sales of $8.16 billion for the current fiscal year, with estimates ranging from $8.15 billion to $8.17 billion.
-For the next year, analysts expect that the firm will post sales of $8.65 billion, with estimates ranging from $8.53 billion to $8.84 billion.
-Zacks’ sales calculations are a mean average based on a survey of analysts that that provide coverage for Fortune Brands Home & Security.
+According to Zacks, analysts expect that Fortune Brands Home & Security will report full year sales of $8.16 billion for the current financial year, with estimates ranging from $8.15 billion to $8.17 billion.
+For the next year, analysts expect that the company will post sales of $8.65 billion, with estimates ranging from $8.53 billion to $8.84 billion.
+Zacks Investment Research’s sales calculations are a mean average based on a survey of sell-side research analysts that follow Fortune Brands Home & Security.

-Fortune Brands Home & Security (NYSE:FBHS) last issued its quarterly earnings data on Wednesday, February 2nd.
-The industrial products company reported $1.32 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $1.29 by $0.03.
+Fortune Brands Home & Security (NYSE:FBHS) last issued its quarterly earnings results on Wednesday, February 2nd.
+The industrial products company reported $1.32 earnings per share for the quarter, topping the consensus estimate of $1.29 by $0.03.
+The company had revenue of $1.96 billion during the quarter, compared to analysts’ expectations of $1.93 billion.
 Fortune Brands Home & Security had a net margin of 10.09% and a return on equity of 26.45%.
-The firm had revenue of $1.96 billion for the quarter, compared to the consensus estimate of $1.93 billion.
-During the same quarter in the previous year, the firm earned $1.25 EPS.
-The company’s quarterly revenue was up 18.3% compared to the same quarter last year.
+The business’s quarterly revenue was up 18.3% on a year-over-year basis.
+During the same period last year, the business earned $1.25 EPS.

+In related news, SVP Martin Thomas sold 4,262 shares of Fortune Brands Home & Security stock in a transaction that occurred on Monday, February 7th.
+The stock was sold at an average price of $89.28, for a total value of $380,511.36.
+The transaction was disclosed in a document filed with the SEC, which can be accessed through this link.
+1.50% of the stock is owned by insiders.

+Institutional investors and hedge funds have recently modified their holdings of the business.
+Clearstead Advisors LLC acquired a new position in Fortune Brands Home & Security in the fourth quarter valued at approximately $27,000.
+Systematic Alpha Investments LLC bought a new stake in shares of Fortune Brands Home & Security during the third quarter valued at approximately $26,000.
+CVA Family Office LLC grew its holdings in Fortune Brands Home & Security by 62.4% during the fourth quarter.
+CVA Family Office LLC now owns 315 shares of the industrial products company’s stock worth $34,000 after buying an additional 121 shares in the last quarter.
+SouthState Corp bought a new stake in Fortune Brands Home & Security during the third quarter worth $34,000.
+Finally, Benjamin Edwards Inc. bought a new stake in Fortune Brands Home & Security during the third quarter worth $36,000.
+84.44% of the stock is currently owned by hedge funds and other institutional investors.

-The company also recently announced a quarterly dividend, which will be paid on Wednesday, March 16th.
+The business also recently disclosed a quarterly dividend, which will be paid on Wednesday, March 16th.
 Investors of record on Friday, February 25th will be paid a $0.28 dividend.
-This is a boost from Fortune Brands Home & Security’s previous quarterly dividend of $0.26.
-This represents a $1.12 annualized dividend and a dividend yield of 1.26%.
-The ex-dividend date of this dividend is Thursday, February 24th.
+This is a positive change from Fortune Brands Home & Security’s previous quarterly dividend of $0.26.
+This represents a $1.12 dividend on an annualized basis and a dividend yield of 1.30%.
+The ex-dividend date is Thursday, February 24th.
 Fortune Brands Home & Security’s payout ratio is currently 18.77%.

-In other Fortune Brands Home & Security news, SVP Martin Thomas sold 4,262 shares of the company’s stock in a transaction on Monday, February 7th.
-The shares were sold at an average price of $89.28, for a total transaction of $380,511.36.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this link.
-Corporate insiders own 1.50% of the company’s stock.

-Several hedge funds and other institutional investors have recently modified their holdings of FBHS.
-Rodgers Brothers Inc. lifted its position in shares of Fortune Brands Home & Security by 0.3% during the second quarter.
-Rodgers Brothers Inc. now owns 29,103 shares of the industrial products company’s stock worth $2,899,000 after purchasing an additional 100 shares in the last quarter.
-Veritable L.P. raised its holdings in Fortune Brands Home & Security by 3.4% in the third quarter.
-Veritable L.P. now owns 3,296 shares of the industrial products company’s stock valued at $295,000 after acquiring an additional 109 shares in the last quarter.
-Signaturefd LLC raised its holdings in Fortune Brands Home & Security by 21.0% in the fourth quarter.
-Signaturefd LLC now owns 646 shares of the industrial products company’s stock valued at $69,000 after acquiring an additional 112 shares in the last quarter.
-Crossmark Global Holdings Inc. raised its holdings in Fortune Brands Home & Security by 1.7% in the third quarter.
-Crossmark Global Holdings Inc. now owns 7,025 shares of the industrial products company’s stock valued at $628,000 after acquiring an additional 115 shares in the last quarter.
-Finally, AE Wealth Management LLC raised its holdings in Fortune Brands Home & Security by 0.7% in the third quarter.
-AE Wealth Management LLC now owns 16,704 shares of the industrial products company’s stock valued at $1,494,000 after acquiring an additional 120 shares in the last quarter.
-Institutional investors and hedge funds own 84.44% of the company’s stock.

 About Fortune Brands Home & Security